ekm383/job-posting-client/README.md

 Param: slug, job object, authToken
 Request: Update job based on slug with updated KVP’s in the database
 Response: Return successful response code

+FLOW:

+- App.js (client-side)
+  Set user state in Redux to be persisted throughout app Set up all page routes based on location and user authorization if required to access page, and renders the specified component

+- React Components (client-side)
+  Access user state from Redux
+  Use React hooks to create and manage states within component Use API functions imported from the “functions” directory to make http requests to backend server through Axios

+- Express
+  Uses Express to handle incoming http requests and routing Uses express routing (defined in “routes” directory) to set up routes and execute middleware authentication (authCheck) and request handlers
+  Request handler functions (defined in “controllers” directory) access MongoDB database and perform CRUD operations, then sends data as response to frontend to be used in React component

+React component receives response from server and executes any code, then returns html with populated data to be rendered in App.js